SamMartin92/tic-tac-to/README.md

 [Link to live site.](https://sammartin92.github.io/tic-tac-to/)

 * ## Objective
 My objective in this project is to build an interactive front-end site.
-It should respond to the users' actions, allowing them to enagage with the data and alter the way the site displays the information, allowing them to achieve the goals of the site and experience it in a straight-forward and enjoyable manner.
+It should respond to the users' actions, allowing them to engage with the data and alter the way the site displays the information, allowing them to achieve the goals of the site and experience it in a straight-forward and enjoyable manner.

 This encapsulates the brief as laid out Portfolio Project 2 Assessment Guide.
 This site has been built as my second portfolio project as part of my Diploma in Software Development with the [Code Institute](https://codeinstitute.net/ie/) .
 For my project, I have decided to build a math's based variation on the classic game tic tac toe, hence the title.
 The game is aimed at children from ages 4-8 who are learning and understanding addition for the first time.